Incorporating Technology in the Classroom

 - It encourages collaboration and cooperation with classmates.

-- Giving students of all socioeconomic backgrounds the opportunity to be hands-on with the latest technology
+- Students of all socioeconomic backgrounds have the opportunity to be hands-on with the latest technology.

-- Preparing students for the real world where dependency on technology is growing
+- Students prepare for the real world where the dependency on technology is growing.

 eBook features vary among publishers, but many give students the option to personalize their learning as they move through the pages.
 Some eBooks include options to highlight and bookmark content, as well as add notes to reinforce skills or call out areas where help is needed.
 These features form a “journaling” tool that helps students create a study guide of important information.

 Social sharing is another feature to look for.
 Students can collaborate with their peers by sharing their journals and guiding each other through difficult skills.
 Teachers can also participate in social sharing with their students or colleagues, and add web links with supportive content for the lesson.
 The ability to add web links is especially popular among teachers using the flipped classroom model.

 Ask teachers what a flipped classroom entails, and no two answers will be the same.
 The essence of flipping the classroom is moving the traditional role of instruction from the teacher to the student.
 Homework time focuses on introducing a skill or concept with the help of technology.
 Class time is reserved for reinforcing those concepts by addressing individual concerns and completing assignments.

 Incorporating the flipped method into your classroom can start with as little as a smartphone with a video camera and a whiteboard for PowerPoint presentation.
 Create your own videos with as much imagery and as many examples as possible.
 And remember to keep lessons brief at about 1 ½ minutes per grade level.
 Break a complex topic into a series of videos, if necessary.
 Videos can be shared on a private YouTube channel, Wiki page, or classroom blog.